basho/rfc/open/query_access_paths_RFC.md

 We need to asses how we assemble histograms to feed the query rewriter based on the data:
 * on ingress - keep data histograms up to date
 * in a map reduce job - build (and/or rebuild) the histograms
-* some combination of the two - build a histogram state ab initio and then maintain it with ingress data
+* some combination of the two - build a histogram state *ab initio* and then maintain it with ingress data

+TODO:
+* understand Pavel Hardak and Sean Jensen-Gray's CRDT register of quanta's written - and understand how that could be used in a query engine

 ---